 Pulitzer Prize-winning novel, The Yearling

 The endearing tale was also adapted into a 1946 movie starring Gregory Peck as Jody’s father, and Jane Wyman as Jody’s mother.
 Considered a classic, the film captures glimpses of “old Florida” depicting the state’s early frontier.
 Just like reading the book, the Oscar-winning film is a timeless classic you will always treasure.
-You can watch it right now for $2.99 in the link below.

 More about Marjorie Kinnan Rawlings Historical State Park (Alachua County)

 As mentioned, Rawlings’s Florida Cracker-style home and farm in Cross Creek is where she lived and where she wrote the Pulitzer Prize-winning novel The Yearling.
 It is now part of the Florida State Park system and is open to the public.
 Typical of Florida cracker architecture, the home has a raised floor, high ceilings, and many windows and doors that are ideal for cross ventilation and warm weather living.
 The well-preserved home is furnished with simple period furniture and reminders of times past, including rattlesnake skins, tacked to the walls.

 Entrance, Rawlings’s homestead